 - Self-Service Google Authenticator setup:

-- The instructions to setup Google Authenticator on your own are here: Google Authenticator setup
+- The instructions to setup Google Authenticator are here: Install Google Authenticator and Setup MFA

 - If you need any assistance with the setup, you can contact the IT Help Desk at x4357